 The ECCC should facilitate and coordinate the work of the Network of NCCs.
-The Network should be composed of one NCC from each MS. Over the course of 2022, seven Working Groups of the
+The Network should be composed of one NCC from each MS20.
+Over the course of 2022, seven Working Groups of the GB were established, of which several aim to providing support to the function of the NCCs Network (namely WGs 1-3):

-&lt;sup>19 Article 2 point (8) of the Regulation.
+19 Article 2 point (8) of the Regulation.

-&lt;sup>20 NCCs are upon their request, in accordance with Article 6(2) or 6(5) of Regulation (EU) 2021/887, assessed by the Commission as to their capacity to manage EU funds to fulfil the mission and objectives laid down in the ECCC Regulation.
-Further to the Commission assessment, NCCs may receive direct EU financial support, including grants
+20 NCCs are upon their request, in accordance with Article 6(2) or 6(5) of Regulation (EU) 2021/887, assessed by the Commission as to their capacity to manage EU funds to fulfil the mission and objectives laid down in the ECCC Regulation.
+Further to the Commission assessment, NCCs may receive direct EU financial support, including grants awarded without